 I am passionate about creating unique learning experiences which create value, build community, and are often aimed at supporting adults and those outside of traditional education settings.

-Here are some of my favourite adult learning initiatives that I’ve led with additional background information, results, photos, and media coverage.
+Here are some of my favourite adult learning initiatives that I’ve led with so many fantastic collaborators and mentors, along with additional background information, results, photos, media coverage, and notes.

 💻 Learning circles